GeekVisit/uproot/README.md

 3. Execute the following:

     ````bash
-   /ip dhcp-server lease print terse file=dhcp-static-leases.rsc.txt
+   /ip dhcp-server lease print terse file=dhcp-static-leases-rsc.txt
     ````

-4. This exports a file called "dhcp-static-leases.rsc.txt" which will appear in `Files`.
+4. This exports a file called "dhcp-static-leases-rsc.txt" which will appear in `Files`.

     ![alt](readme/../readme-pics/)